 Jerry McNerny is the former US representative for California's ninth congressional district (2007-23), where he served on the Committee on Energy and Commerce, the Veterans' Affairs Committee, and the Space, Science, and Technology Committee.
 He received his PhD in mathematics from the University of New Mexico-Albuquerque.

-Mary Meeker is a cofounder and general partner at BOND Capital and serves on the boards of Block/ Square, Genies, Nextdoor, and Plaid.
-She was previously a managing director at Morgan Stanley and coauthored USA Inc.: A Basic Summary of America's Financial Statements, as well as her widely distributed annual Internet Trends Report.
+Mary Meeker is a cofounder and general partner of BOND and serves on the boards of Block/Square, Genies, Nextdoor, and Plaid.
+Her investments at BOND (and, previously, Kleiner Perkins) include Spotify, Waze, DocuSign, Ring, Checkr, Ironclad, and On Running.
+She was previously a managing director at Morgan Stanley, focused on emerging technology companies, coauthor of USA Inc.: A Basic Summary of America's Financial Statements, and publisher of the widely distributed Internet Trends Report.